bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-11-12-vera-drake.md

 _It’s rare to see a film about such a singularly good person as Vera that
 remains engaging._

 For me that was the biggest challenge.
 I’m quite good at characters who are quirky and complicated, though I’ve dealt with characters who are good people too – for instance, Maurice in _Secrets & Lies_ is a precursor to Vera.
 Though Vera is an organic creation, her character is driven by the morality of the film: this is a good person whom society casts in the role of a criminal.

-Interview by Edward Lawrenson, _Sight & Sound_, January 2005
+**Interview by Edward Lawrenson, _Sight & Sound_, January 2005**

-<![endif]-->
+<br><br>

 **VERA DRAKE**
 _Director_: Mike Leigh
 ©: Untitled 03 Limited, Les Films Alain Sarde
 ©_/Presented by_: UK Film Council
-_Production Companies_: Thin Man Films,
-Les Films Alain Sarde
+_Production Companies_: Thin Man Films,  Les Films Alain Sarde
 _For_: Inside Track 1 LLP
 _Production Company_: Inside Track
-_Made with the support of_:
-National Lottery through UK Film Council,
-UK Film Council Premiere Fund
+_Made with the support of_:  National Lottery through UK Film Council,  UK Film Council Premiere Fund
 _Presented by_: Fine Line Features, Alain Sarde
 _International Sales_: StudioCanal
 _Executive Producers_: Robert Jones, Gail Egan, Duncan Reid, Christine Gozlan